-There were no assets allocated to GP 3, GP 6, LLC, and GP 15, LLC as of December 31, 2017 and 2016.
-GP 6, LLC and GP 15, LLC were closed in July 2017.
+There were no assets allocated to GP 3 as of December 31, 2018 and 2017.

 Additionally, GP Cash Management, LLC ("GP Cash Management") was created as a Delaware limited liability company to collectively manage and invest excess cash not required to be held at clearing brokers.
-The excess cash is held in a separate account in the name of GP Cash Management, LLC and custodied at State Street Bank and Trust Company or invested in mutual funds.
+The excess cash is held in a separate account in the name of GP Cash Management, LLC and custodied at State Street Bank and Trust Company or may be invested in mutual funds.
 The members of GP Cash Management are the Trading Companies.